 - Finds its usage in almost all the available industries ranging from Banking, Healthcare, Publishing, Retail and etc.

-- Targeted advertisements to the users based on their choices, requirements and also based on their search patterns / behaviours
+- Targeted advertisements to the users based on their choices, requirements and also based on their search patterns/behaviors

 - Provides efficient resource usage and time cycle reduction.